Wuodan/watchpuppy/README.md

 ### Solution
 Watchpuppy automatically checks the file system type of the target directory to determine if `inotify` can be used.
 If `inotify` is supported, Watchpuppy uses `inotifywait` for efficient, real-time monitoring.
 If `inotify` isn’t available, it falls back to polling with Python’s `watchdog` library, which periodically checks for file changes.

 While polling provides broad compatibility, it is not as efficient or reliable as event-driven monitoring and may miss rapid or transient changes.
-Despite these limitations, the fallback to polling allows Watchpuppy to support consistent file monitoring across various host and file system types without additional configuration.
+Despite these limitations, the fallback to polling allows to support consistent file monitoring across various host and file system types without additional configuration.

 ## Example Setup with Docker Compose